awslabs/mountpoint-s3-csi-driver/docs/TROUBLESHOOTING.md

 This error can occur due to a race condition during node startup where workload pods are scheduled before the S3 CSI driver has completed registration with kubelet.

 The S3 CSI driver includes a feature to prevent this race condition by using node startup taints.
 When a node is tainted with `s3.csi.aws.com/agent-not-ready:NoExecute`, workload pods cannot be scheduled on that node until the S3 CSI driver removes the taint after successful startup.
+See the [configuration guide](./CONFIGURATION.md#configure-node-startup-taint) for more details.

 For EKS managed node groups, add the taint to your node group configuration (more details in [this documentation](https://docs.aws.amazon.com/eks/latest/userguide/node-taints-managed-node-groups.html)).
 For self-managed nodes, [apply the taint using kubectl](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_taint/) when nodes join the cluster.